 ==== Overview ====

 It is difficult to tell where the omnipresent government stops and the rest of society begins, but it devotes most of its attentions to Education, with areas such as Religion & Spirituality and Defence receiving almost no funds by comparison.
-The average income tax rate is 55%, and even higher for the wealthy.
+It meets every day to discuss matters of state in the capital city of Keanesomnia.
+The average income tax rate is 66%, and even higher for the wealthy.
 A healthy private sector is dominated by the Book Publishing industry.

 ==== Issues ====